top of page

 The first movement toward appreciation of nature for its own sake had a religious underpinning - the physico-theology, or natural theology movement of the 17th century, led by John Ray (The Wisdom of God Manifested in the Works of the Creation (1691)), posited an independent value of nature as a reflection of his god's work.
 However, the 18th-century Age of Enlightenment was characterized by a focus on cold rationality.
 Elements of nature were viewed as machines, to be analyzed, understood and classified.
 Emotional intercourse with and appreciation of nature were not part of the program - until thinkers such as William Gilpin came along (see Three Essays...
 (1792)) and popularized the idea of the 'picturesque.'
 It was not until the Romantic era, with its appreciation of nature and aesthetic ideals of the sublime and the picturesque, that nature was more broadly viewed with independent and emotional appreciation.

 To emphasize the point, each of Thoreau, Burroughs and Muir read the Romantics and wrote and published their own poetry.
 Burroughs was one of Whitman's closest friends and published two books on him (including the first book ever published on Whitman).
 Poetry is not a focus of this Collection, but it is important to understand just how impactful it was.
+A number of 20th century poets were important environmental figures as well, such as Robert Frost, Carl Sandburg, and Gary Snyder.

 A giant in the development of western thought on nature was Alexander von Humboldt, a scientist and explorer whose works spanned the first half of the 19th century.
 Humboldt was a polymath - he was interested in everything and knew everybody (and, it must be said, almost everything!).
 More about him later, but in short, his holistic approach to nature, his early identification of negative human impacts on the environment, and his extraordinary influence on pretty much every major Western thinker (to say nothing of every American and European student) for decades to come made him a keystone in the development of Western thought on nature and humankind's place in it.
 (He was nearly "erased" during WWI, a century after his early writings, during the anti-German sentiment of the time.)